Download

 Changing Models

-After you've configured your LLM providers—either via a custom API key or through Zed's hosted models—you can switch between them by clicking on the model selector on the message editor or by using the cmd-alt-/|ctrl-alt-/ keybinding.
+After you've configured your LLM providers—either via a custom API key or through Zed's hosted models—you can switch between their models by clicking on the model selector on the message editor or by using the cmd-alt-/|ctrl-alt-/ keybinding.

 Using Tools